adrvnc/insure-landing-page/README.md

 ### What I Learned

-I learned how to realign content using different viewport sizes with bootstrap.
+I learned how to realign content using different viewport sizes with Bootstrap.
 For example, if I want to align a paragraph to the center for mobile devices and tablets, I would use `text-center`.
 However, If I want to realign the paragraph to the left on larger viewports, such as a desktop; I would use `text-lg-start`.